-A while ago, Matthew Brett wrote an explanatory post and a review paper about the “MNI space”, its historical development and origins which largely focused on the differences between Talairach and MNI space.
-Also see his 2002 paper on this matter (1).
+A while ago, Matthew Brett wrote a review paper about the “MNI space”, its historical development and origins which largely focused on the differences between Talairach and MNI space.

 Nowadays, the Talairach space doesn’t play a big role in modern neuroscience anymore, however, the MNI space of course continues to do.
 This post is motivated to shed some light onto the different “MNI spaces” available today, their differences and commonalities.
 It is known to some but should be known to more people in the field that there is no such thing as a single “MNI space”.
 This fact motivates this post.

 Within the field of classical neuroimaging (fMRI, dMRI), the slight differences between various versions of the MNI space may not matter.
 However, in disciplines like deep brain stimulation imaging – where millimeters do matter – the subtle changes between spaces may definitely impact results.

 - MNI305: 305 normal MRI brains were linearly coregistered (9-param) to 241 brains that had been coregistered (roughly) to the Talairach atlas.
 This was the first MNI template.
 It is T1 only.